nickuraltsev/finity/README.md

 Self-transitions and internal transitions are transitions from a state to itself.

-Self-transitions and internal transitions are transitions from a state to itself.

 When a self-transition is executed, the state is exited and re-entered, and thus the entry and exit actions are executed.
 In contrast, an internal transition does not cause exit and reentry to the state.

 To add a self-transition to a state, use the `selfTransition` method.
 To add an internal transition, call the `internalTransition` method.